bertrand47/megasync-wrapper/README.md

 Note
 ==============
 In case you've enabled the "Start on startup" option in the MEGAsync settings GUI after running the install script, run it again to apply the changes.

+This wrapper is based on an older version of "skype-wrapper".